VoronDesign/Voron-Documentation/community/howto/EricZimmerman/SlicerAndPrintStart.md

 - slicer config: https://github.com/EricZimmerman/VoronConfigs/blob/master/Slicer.md
 - PRINT_START macro: https://github.com/EricZimmerman/VoronConfigs/blob/master/macros/print_base/PRINT_START.cfg

+Another great option is from jontek2, and can be found at https://github.com/jontek2/A-better-print_start-macro

 If you have any questions, feel free to ask on the Voron Discord!